17th February 2021

 Facilities for Hire:

-- Facilities such as church hall can be used for other activities subject to density quotient of 1 per 2sqm
+- Facilities such as church hall can be used for other activities subject to density quotient and current restrictions

 - Commercial hirers (eg sports group) must have a COVIDSafe Plan that is specific to their industry